2,600 miles across rural America in an electric vehicle creates research and awareness

 “Nothing we researched taught us as much as we learned by actually driving the electric car and creating new relationships along the way,” Groethe added.

-Each leg of the trip was documented on their blog, www. roadtriprecharged.com.
-Each “recharge” allowed the team to share not only their data about energy use and mileage but also about what they were feeling and encountering on the road.
+Each leg of the trip was documented on their blog, http://www.roadtriprecharged.com.
+Each “recharge” allowed the team to share their data not only about energy use and mileage but also about what they were feeling and encountering on the road.
 In addition to data collection, the Road Trip Recharged blog also served as hub for in-depth educational content.
 There you can find thorough summaries about the costs of electric vehicles, the ins and outs of charging, the outlook for infrastructure and batteries, and why electric vehicles are good for consumers, utilities and the environment alike.

 The duo wasn’t afraid to discuss the challenges of electric vehicles either.
 “It took us awhile to find our confidence in the range of the vehicle.
 The first two days, we watched the battery tick down bar by bar.
-But by the time we turned around to head home we had a feel for the car and how weather, terrain and speed affected our battery life,” shared Ditlevson.
-They also shared about the ease and convenience of charging, the struggles they encountered on the road and what would happen if they ran out of energy.
+But by the time we turned around to head home, we had a feel for the car and how weather, terrain and speed affected our battery life,” shared Ditlevson.
+They also brought back information about the ease and convenience of charging, the struggles they encountered on the road and what would happen if they ran out of energy.

 In addition to a blog, the Stearns Electric communications team also documented their trip on social media with photos, live videos, playlists and sight-seeing.
 Using these methods, Amanda and Whitney reached an audience of nearly 100,000 people in 12 days.

 “We had a lot fun, learned a lot and came back from the trip ready to educate our fellow employees, neighboring cooperatives and ultimately our member-owners,” Groethe concluded.